njazz/ceammc-pdobject-class-wrapper/README.md

 **This is a development/experimental repository / stub.**

-Experimental feature for CEAMMC PureData library v0.7+ Check out the library itself: http://github.com/uliss/pure-data
+Experimental feature for CEAMMC PureData v0.7+
+Check out the assembly/library itself: http://github.com/uliss/pure-data